ami-amai/craftmania/en/README.md

     * Move - changing the position of items in the game
     * Loot - obtaining items
     * Attack - any action or condition that destroys HP on the place
-    * Craft - creating items from resources
+    * Craft - creating items by combining resources
-    * Destroy - removing an item for a reward and by spending an action
+    * Destroy - removing an item for a reward and by spending an Action
-    * Delete - removing an item without a reward and without spending an action
+    * Delete - removing an item without a reward and without spending an Action

 ### Ruleset

-* A list of rules that includes:
+* A list of rules including:
-    * Item set
+    * Item Set
-    * Mechanics set
+    * Mechanics Set
     * Crafts

 ### Inventory